vatpac-technology/sops/docs/controller-skills/CircuitOperations.md

 After becoming airborne and making the turn to crosswind and then downwind, the pilot will report their position with intentions.
-There are a number of different requests a pilot may make a this point:
+There are a number of different requests a pilot may make at this point:

 1. a **touch and go**, where the aircraft makes a landing and then immediately takes off again, continuing within the circuit;
 2. a **stop and go**, where the aircraft makes a landing, comes to a complete stop on the runway and then takes off again, continuing within the circuit;